Read the guide

 |£250,000 or more but less than £1 million||0.20%|

 |£1 million+||0.20% a year for the first £1 million and no service fee for investments over £1 million.
 This means the maximum fee you will ever pay for all of your personal accounts is £2,000 a year.|

 The same service fee is charged across all of your investments.
 So, if you hold £300,000 - the fee would be 0.20% across the full amount, and not 0.35% on the first £249,999 and then 0.20% a year on the remaining £50,001.
-For exchange traded instruments including investment trusts, this is capped at £45.
-There is no service fee for these investments held in the Fidelity Investment Account.
+For exchange-traded instruments, this portion of the fee is capped at £45.
+There is no service fee for these investments when held in the Fidelity Investment Account.

 We calculate the service fee at midnight on the first of every month and deduct it around the 15th of the following month.

 We include any joint accounts when we’re adding up all your investments to work out what service fee rate you pay, ensuring the lowest possible charge.